dnbln/notes/content/blog/10y-of-programming.md

 It even had an assembly optimizer, which, because I didn't know how stuff was done in real optimizers, was just looking at assembly instructions, aggressively removing unnecessary ones, trying to move memory values into registers as much as possible; part of that is what LLVM and GCC also do, but I didn't know about their existence back then.

-I've dabbled in a few more projects in high school, including:
+I've contributed to a few more projects in high school, including:
 - a C/C++ OpenGL / Vulkan game engine.[^vertexengine]
 - a full C/C++ meta build system.[^leafbuild]
 - a few other Rust projects.[^robespierre][^mdbook-snips][^lalrdoc][^ascii-image]